 Send forms and letters in large print, electronic, or other format

 Read or explain to you letters or forms they send

-Help get information DSHS needs by the due date
+Help get info DSHS needs by the due date

 Send copies of letters to or contact someone who helps you

 Give you extra time to respond to DSHS or get them information

 Call instead of having you come to the office